-In six seasons as the head football coach at Sacred Heart University, Mark Nofri has already secured himself a place in the conversation of program greats.
-He enters the 2018 campaign, his seventh as head coach and 25th with the program, with a 37-32 record, including back-to-back Northeast Conference titles and Coach of the Year accolades in 2013 and 2014.
+In seven seasons as the head football coach at Sacred Heart University, Mark Nofri has already secured himself a place in the conversation of program greats.
+He enters the 2019 campaign, his eighth as head coach and 26th combined season with the program, with a 44-36 record, including three Northeast Conference titles (2013, 2014, split title in 2018) and three NEC Coach of the Year accoldades (2013, 2014, co-winner in 2018).

 Nofri earned his second consecutive NEC Coach of the Year award in 2014, leading the Pioneers to their first-ever national rankings and second consecutive berth in the FCS Playoffs.
 SHU defeated nationally ranked Delaware, on the road, and Bryant, at home, for the program's first-ever wins over nationally ranked opponents.
 Nofri and the Pioneers went 9-3 in 2014, with a 5-1 mark in league play as they earned the league's automatic FCS berth on the strength of a win at Wagner.
 For the second time in as many seasons the Pioneers travelled to the Bronx to take on Fordham in FCS action.